Quad (company): Expansion to marketing and business services

 In 2010, Quad became LL Bean’s exclusive provider for studio photography.
 The company managed studio operations in cooperation with LL Bean’s Photography Operations and Creative Department.
 The agreement covered photography for LL Bean’s catalogs, including Men’s, Women’s, Kid’s, Fly Fishing, Hunting, Traveler, and Home titles, as well as its websites and e-commerce business.

 By 2016, Quad, continuing to expand its marketing services, had built a $200 million packaging company and added offerings for in-store displays.
 BlueSoho, initially formed in 2004 as a digital art and image retouching studio, was repositioned in 2015 with the addition of a mobile marketing agency and media planning and placement group.
 Quad reported $4.3 billion in net sales in 2016.

 In September 2017, Quad won a $450 million contract to print all of Bluestem Brands' catalogs.
 In 2019, Quad began producing 100% of Condé Nast’s titles, expanding a previous partnership that began in 1993.
 Publications under the partnership included Allure, Architectural Digest, Domino, Golf Digest, GQ, GQ Style, Teen Vogue, W Magazine, Wired, Bon Appétit, Condé Nast Traveler, Glamour, Vanity Fair, Vogue, Brides, and The New Yorker.

+In 2018, Quad further expanded its capabilities through the acquisition of Ivie & Associates, a Texas-based marketing production services and marketing execution company that had dedicated teams located on-site at client locations.
+That same year, Quad gained a majority interest in Rise Interactive, a Chicago-based digital marketing agency.
+One year later, Quad completed the acquisition of Periscope, a creative agency headquartered in Minneapolis, Minnesota.